 - Difficulty in breathing

-Angina can be a stable or unstable angina.
-The pain differs in nature.
+Angina can be a stable or an unstable angina.
+The pain in each differs in nature.

-- Heart attack (myocardial infarction)- Chest pain due to blockage of blood supply to the heart causing death of heart muscle.
+Generally a heart attack is a chest pain caused due to blockage of blood supply to the heart causing death of heart muscle.

 - New/sudden onset, severe crushing like/squeezing, tightening, chocking or heavy, contracting pain in chest or behind the breastbone.

 - Mostly lasting more than 20 minutes (can be less)